wasmerio/wasmer.io/_posts/wasmer-ruby-embedding-1.0.md

 We are thrilled to announce the release of [Wasmer Ruby embedding 1.0](https://github.com/wasmerio/wasmer-ruby).

-About 2 years ago, we have released `wasmer-ruby`, the Wasmer embedding for Ruby.
-Just like its companions —be [`wasmer-python`](/posts/wasmer-python-embedding-1.0) or [`wasmer-go`](/posts/wasmer-go-embedding-1.0) for example— that have reached the 1.0 version, it was time for `wasmer-ruby` to also reach its 1.0 version!
-The projects have matured contributions after contributions, issues after issues, and it was natural, and expected!, for users to ask for more parity regarding other embeddings' state.
-That's where we have started to rewrite `wasmer-ruby` entirely from scratch to provide you the best WebAssembly experience in Ruby that exists in the wild.
+About two years ago, we released `wasmer-ruby`, the Wasmer embedding for Ruby.
+It allows Ruby developers to embed and natively reference WebAssembly functions from their Ruby applications.
+Since its inception, the embedding has gained hundreds if not thousands of users and followers on Github and other forums.

+Like its companions embeddings [`wasmer-python`](/posts/wasmer-python-embedding-1.0) or [`wasmer-go`](/posts/wasmer-go-embedding-1.0), a critical mass of users, their use cases, and feedbacks have enabled us to deliver a 1.0 version of the product.

+Numerous Github issues, feature requests, and contributions made it clear that the Ruby community demands and deserves a Ruby embedding at parity with our other projects.
+Support from the community enabled us to rethink and rewrite the embedding from scratch.
+The rewritten embedding is compatible with existing developer workflows and delivers the best WebAssembly experience available in the market.

-## Improved and complete API
+## Improved API

-Our regular users are used to this API as we try to keep it the same, in addition to be as much idiomatic as possible, between language embeddings.
+The new Ruby embedding improves the API and maintains idiomatic semantics with the previous versions and other Wasmer embeddings.
+Below is a block of code that outlines how to use the embedding.

 ```ruby
 require "wasmer"